1. CREDIT CARD DEBT

 • Sell items you don’t need

-• Save a sum over time by skipping debt payments and putting that money into a special savings account
+• Save over time by skipping debt payments and putting that money into a special savings account instead.
+If you opt for this strategy, your credit will suffer.

 The advantage of a lump-sum settlement is that your debt goes away as soon as it’s settled.
-The downside is damage to your credit score, and you may owe taxes on the amounts forgiven.
+Many clients of professional debt settlement companies settle their first debt within six months.
+However, it may take years to settle many debts one by one if you first have to save the money to offer.
+You can also expect significant damage to your credit score if you skip your payments, and you may owe taxes on the amounts forgiven.

-How much can you get your debt reduced with a lump-sum settlement?
-It depends on the creditor, your situation and possibly your negotiating skills.
+When you negotiate a debt settlement, how much debt can you get forgiven?
+It depends on the creditor, the age of the debt, your situation, and possibly your negotiating skills.
 Your credit card company (or any other creditor) is not required to negotiate or settle with you at all, and there is no guarantee that it will.

-DIY Negotiate Your Credit Card Debt in 3 Steps
+Negotiate Your Credit Card Debt Yourself in 3 Steps

 Should you negotiate your credit card debt yourself?
 It can’t hurt to try because you can always consult a professional if your first attempt doesn’t work.
 Here are three simple steps to try before bringing in a pro.